• Home

 Black betta infected with columnaris mouth infection in aquarium

 As the mouth infection continues, the columnaris eats away at the skin inside and outside the mouth, causing it to flake and become puffy.
-This is often misidentified as a mouth fungus when it’s actually columnaris.
+This is often misidentified as a mouth fungus infection when it’s actually columnaris.

 Black Betta infected with columnaris of the mouth side photo